CraftAcademyLabs/necta_01/css/css.md

 ## CSS Elements - connected to scrimba_css.css and scrimba_css.html

-We are going to add some CSS elements in order to style our web site.
-CSS elements are entities defined by CSS authors that contain specific values to be reused throughout a document.

-We have already added some HTML and now we want to style it.
-Let's start with the basics.
-We have already prepared a stylesheet with basic CSS for you, let's have a look at it.
-(Go through and let them test out different fonts and font sizes.)

 Now we want our web site to pop a little bit more.
 Let's add some colours.